 The FDA’s Center for Food Safety and Applied Nutrition (CFSAN) regulates food and food additives sold in the United States.
 CFSAN’s Redbook 2000 is a manual of test methods that the agency expects will be performed for novel food additives or ingredients.
 These tests include the use of many animals and multiple species; some typically involve dogs (or puppies) and, in some cases, last one year.

-The marketing of drugs and other pharmaceutical products in the U.S. is controlled by the Federal Food, Drug, and Cosmetic Act, which empowers the FDA’s Center for Drug Evaluation and Research to require extensive toxicity testing on animals before a new drug is deemed “safe” for marketing.
+The marketing of drugs and other pharmaceutical products in the U.S. is controlled by the Federal Food, Drug, and Cosmetic Act (FFDCA), which empowers the FDA’s Center for Drug Evaluation and Research to require extensive toxicity testing on animals before a new drug is deemed “safe” for marketing.

 In order to satisfy FDA data requirements, thousands of rats, mice, rabbits, dogs, and primates are killed in “preclinical” laboratory poisoning experiments to assess the safety of new drugs (including all ingredients and even minor differences in formulation).
 Commonly required animal tests include the following:

 - Acute (short-term) toxicity: 7 to 20 rats + dogs or primates

 - Subchronic (14 to 180 days) toxicity: rats + dogs or primates

 - Chronic (lifetime) toxicity: 120 rats + 32 dogs or primates

 - Cancer-causing effects: 400 rats + 400 mice

 - Toxicity to reproductive systems